chuynh18/itunes-backup-renamer-go/README.md

 tl;dr:  Does not work on older versions of iOS.
 Does not target audio files at all.
 I haven't tested this program on anything other than Windows, but hope it will just work on other platforms.
 You may need a LOT of hard drive space to run this to completion!

 Apple changes how they save files on iOS devices every so often, so this program probably only works on recent versions of iOS.
-I am not totally sure which versions, as I only wrote this to save files off a relative's iPhone and am not an iOS user myself!
-He also didn't store any music on his iPhone, which is why this program doesn't currently target audio files.
+I am not totally sure which versions, as I only wrote this to save files off a relative's iPhone and am not an iOS user myself!  iTunes backups do not include music, as that's in theory already in your iTunes library, so this tool will not be able to recover your music.

 As for why you need lots of hard drive space, this program copies rather than renames/moves files.
 So if you have a 128 GB iPhone that is nearly full, you may need up to 256 GB of free hard drive space to run this program to completion.
 If you're running this on an SSD, prepare to have it slammed with writes, but at least it'll complete quickly!
 If you're running this on a hard drive, have fun waiting.
 If you're running this on a RAM or 3D XPoint drive, wtf?